Example 1 – Creating a VBA Function with a Single Argument

 =ConvertKgtog(E4)

-- Then just hit the ENTER button to get the output.
+- Press ENTER to see the output.

 Read More: How to Use VBA Input Function in Excel

-2. Making Function with Multiple Arguments in Excel VBA
+Example 2 – Creating a Function with Multiple Arguments in Excel VBA

 Steps: